jlehikoinen/jlehikoinen.github.io/md/summat.md

 ## Privacy Policy

 We are not interested in collecting any personal information.
-We do not store or transmit your personal details, nor do we include any advertising or analytics software that talks to third parties.
+We do not store or transmit your personal details, nor do we include any advertising or analytics software that talk to third parties.

 **What Information Do We Collect?**

 Summat app does not collect any personal information or connect to the internet.
-All the data you create exist solely on your device and no where else.
+All the data you create exist solely on your device and nowhere else.

 ## Contact information